espressif/esp-modbus/README.md

 All original code in this repository is Copyright (c) 2016-2022 Espressif Systems (Shanghai) Co.
 Ltd.

 The project is distributed under Apache 2.0 license.
 See the accompanying [LICENSE file](https://github.com/espressif/esp-modbus/blob/master/LICENSE) for a copy.
+The project is distributed under Apache 2.0 license.
+See the accompanying [LICENSE file](https://github.com/espressif/esp-modbus/blob/master/LICENSE) for a copy.